-With so much information in the public domain about machine learning and Artificial Intelligence (AI), companies can be forgiven for being like ‘deer’s-in-the-headlights’, unsure of what to do next.
+With so much information in the public domain about machine learning and Artificial Intelligence (AI), companies can be forgiven for being like ‘deer’s-in-the-headlights’, unsure of where to start.

-The 8 Artificial Intelligence opportunities for businesses are listed below:
+The 8 Artificial Intelligence opportunities business should be considering:

 1. Build a chatbot